top of page

 2. The need to be occupied

-3. The need to feel relevant and useful in your set-up
+3. The need to feel relevant and valuable in your set-up

-4. Negative social connotations associated with someone who ‘does nothing’.
+4. Negative social connotations are associated with someone who ‘does nothing’.

 DO WOMEN ADD TO THE CONTROVERSY?